cekit/cekit/README.rst

 Usage
 -----
-First steps tutorial is under construction, for now please refer to the ``concreate --help`` output.
+First steps tutorial is under construction, for now please refer to the ``cekit --help`` output.

 Documentation
 -------------